Student Summer Skills Incentive (SKILL)

-SKILL helps registered charities and societies offer summer jobs to post-secondary students.
+SKILL helps registered non-profits, charities and social enterprises offer summer jobs to post-secondary students.

 Hiring a student whose area of study relates to your job – a Computer Science student to build a website, a Business student to help with marketing, or a History major for museum research – makes the job more valuable for you and your student.
 If you are able to hire a student in a Co-op or other Work-Integrated Learning program, such as an Internship or Work Placement, that’s better still, as the student will get course credit at school for the work at your organization.
 Please see the section “Work Integrated Learning” below for more details.